asankejr/asankejr/ReadMe.md

 # 💫 About Me:

-I'm currently working on Toxic comments Detection and classification using ML.
+- 🔭 I’m currently working on ...Toxic comments Detection and classification using ML.
+- 🌱 I’m currently learning ...
+Data Science
+- 👯 I’m looking to collaborate on ...
+Machine Learning related projects
+- 🤔 I’m looking for help with ...
+Deep learning
+- 📫 How to reach me: ...
+E-Mail - asankejr@gmail.com

 ## 🌐 Socials: